pyeventsourcing/eventsourcing/docs/topics/domain.rst

 object to which the domain event object pertains.
-We will discuss aggregates in more detail below, but for the purpose of understanding the :func:`~eventsourcing.domain.AggregateEvent.mutate` method, all we need to know is that they have an immutable settable :py:obj:`~eventsourcing.domain.Aggregate.id`, a settable :py:obj:`~eventsourcing.domain.Aggregate.version` property, and a settable :py:obj:`~eventsourcing.domain.Aggregate.modified_on` property.
+We will discuss aggregates in more detail below, but for the purpose of understanding the :func:`~eventsourcing.domain.AggregateEvent.mutate` method, all we need to know is that they have an immutable :py:obj:`~eventsourcing.domain.Aggregate.id`, a settable :py:obj:`~eventsourcing.domain.Aggregate.version`, and a settable :py:obj:`~eventsourcing.domain.Aggregate.modified_on`.

 The :func:`~eventsourcing.domain.AggregateEvent.mutate` method validates the event can be applied to the aggregate, by checking the event's  ``originator_id``